garagehive/garagehive.github.io/docs/garagehive-the-blend-ticket.md

 ---
 layout: docs
-title: How to Order a Blend Ticket From the Garage Hive
+title: How to Order a Blend Ticket From Garage Hive
 ---

 ## How to Order a Blend Ticket From the Garage Hive